One of the questions people ask the most is if they should pay down debt or save?

 Saving a little each year can have a larger payoff than savings a large amount in one year if you are unsure about how to reach out to a tax professional to help you with the logistics and tax strategy.

 Why You Shouldn’t Listen to Dave Ramsey

 Dave is wrong!
 Don’t allow him to make you feel inadequate to manage your own money.
 For that matter, don’t let any financial guru or corporation convince you that you can’t make great financial decisions.
+You don’t have to be an accounting manager, controller, or business development manager to understand your finances.
 You have the knowledge and tools to manage your own money.
 You can balance paying off debt, saving, and invest in your future.